Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 5. What  happens when you use applications on your computers ?
 Select three answers.
 	- The application sends your request to the operating system.
 	- The operate system interprets a request from the application and directs it to the appropriate components of the computer's hardware.
+	- The hardware sends information back to the operating system, which is sent back to the application.

 6.